KachiAlex/real-estate-marketplace/MOBILE_APP_SUMMARY.md

-﻿# Property Ark Mobile App - Complete Summary
+﻿# PropertyArk Mobile App - Complete Summary

 ## Overview

-A fully functional React Native mobile application for the Property Ark marketplace, built with Expo and Firebase.
+A fully functional React Native mobile application for the PropertyArk marketplace, built with Expo and Firebase.
 The app provides a native mobile experience for browsing properties, managing investments, and handling mortgages.

 ## What Was Built